 |Text Hierarchy

 Text hierarchy is a crucial aspect of typography that helps readers understand the structure and importance of content within a document.
-It involves the strategic use of different type attributes to visually differentiate various levels of information.
+It involves the strategic use of different types of attributes to visually differentiate various levels of information.

 Here are some key elements of text hierarchy